Truth and Reconciliation Commission – From Apology to Action

 At Canadian Yearly Meeting in 2011 Canadian Friends approved this minute:

-We are being invited by the Indigenous Peoples of Canada as represented by the Indian Residential School Survivors, through the Indian Residential School Survivors Settlement Agreement, to enter a journey of truth finding and reconciliation.
+We are being invited by the Indigenous peoples of Canada as represented by the Indian Residential School Survivors, through the Indian Residential School Survivors Settlement Agreement, to enter a journey of truth finding and reconciliation.
 We encourage all Friends, in their Meetings for Worship and Monthly and Regional Meetings, boldly to accept this invitation and to engage locally, regionally and nationally, actively seeking ways to open ourselves to this process.
-We look forward to continuing this journey at Canadian Yearly Meeting…

 CFSC was honoured to witness and participate in the closing events of the Truth and Reconciliation Commission of Canada.
 Watch a clip from this powerful and important closing below:

 We welcomed the report and Calls to Action of the TRC as deeply important for genuine reconciliation.
 Together with our partners we’ve also called on the Government of Canada to follow the lead of the Truth and Reconciliation Commission.

 CFSC has produced a resource for Quakers and others who wish to engage with the TRC Calls to Action.

 We encourage you to make use of this resource and are happy to help, so feel free to contact us!